Gaia House Trust expects that trustees will:

 - To be able to assertively and confidently contribute your own ideas to discussions on a wide range of issues.

 - To be able to absorb and analyse information presented on a range of subjects.

 - To have an ability to work effectively and harmoniously with other Trustees, and staff as a member of the Gaia House team.

-- Ability to assess your own strengths and weaknesses against the Trust Responsibilities outlined above and recognize where learning and development is needed.
+- Ability to assess your own strengths and weaknesses against the Trust Responsibilities outlined above and recognise where learning and development is needed.